 4. GNSO Review Matters – Update from GNSO Review Team members on GNSO Review Progress (may be particularly helpful for new leaders) Identify issues of commonality to work on or areas of disagreement to potentially resolve as review implementation begins.

-5. Possible GNSO Future –Discussion of potential revised structures, operations, etc. Some interest expressed in a session with Board members in Marrakech) (RudiV and TonyH agreed to explore in more depth Rafik volunteered to join)
+5. Possible GNSO Future –Discussion of potential revised structures, operations, etc. Some interest expressed in a session with Board members in Marrakech) (RudiV and TonyH have agreed to co-chair and explore in more depth.
+Rafik volunteered to join)

 6. Third Rail Issues and Discussion of how to improve “working dynamics” between SGs – identify and discuss issues where there is disagreement within NCPH.
 (TBD) (Goal - opportunity to share views to improve understanding – not necessarily to reach agreement on any issues)

-The following issues have engendered no particular interest to date – keeping on the list for now as program shifts involving senior staff availability/interaction or topic interest in SG breakout sessions or joint session topics adjustments could be taken into account:
+7. Public Meeting Matters - Marrakech preparation matters and/or discussion of Meeting “B” preparations; NCPH Meeting at Meeting B?

-7. ICANN Accountability issues – (TBD)
+The following issues have engendered no particular interest to date but we are keeping them on the list for now as program shifts involving senior staff availability/interaction or topic interest in SG breakout sessions or joint session topics adjustments could be taken into account:

-8. Community Resources and Budget – Improve understanding of existing resources and future capabilities/desires
+8. ICANN Accountability issues – (TBD)

-9. Public Meeting Matters - Marrakech preparation matters and/or discussion of Meeting “B” preparations; NCPH Meeting at Meeting B?
+9. Community Resources and Budget – Improve understanding of existing resources and future capabilities/desires.

 10. Potential Communiqué Discussions – Session time blocks set aside for preparation of communiqué.
 (Goal – prepare meeting communiqué)(necessary to agree on topic/matter ahead of meeting?)